sthorley/sthorley.github.io/index.md

 <br>
 <br>
 <br>
 Recently arrived in Birmingham, UK, from Melbourne, Australia.
-IT professional with focus on Microsoft 365, Azure, SharePoint and Teams.
+IT professional with focus on Microsoft 365, Azure, Power Platfrom, SharePoint and Teams.